heviane/api-user-authentication/README.md

 # api-ms-authentication

-API for user authentication with token
+API for user authentication with token.

 ## Server in Node and TypeScript

 - Express Library
 - Routes
 - Middlewares